Raccoon

 3. Raccoons are pretty clean animals.
 They groom themselves obsessively and even wash their food before they eat it.

-4. They have been known to solve complex puzzles.
+4. They have also been known to solve complex puzzles.
 Raccoons have excellent memories and can remember solutions to tasks for up to 3 years.

 5. They are proficient swimmers and can hold their breath for up to 3 minutes underwater.

-Appearance And Anatomy Of Raccoon
+Appearance And Anatomy Of The Raccoon

 Habitat And Distribution Of Raccoon

 Interestingly, the raccoon's distribution reflects a fascinating interplay between its natural behaviours and emerging human landscapes.
 As cities expand and green spaces diminish, raccoons have become experts at navigating the complexities of urban ecosystems.
 This has led to a surprising increase in their populations within city limits.
-They often exhibit nocturnal foraging techniques that highlight their adaptability with keen senses and excellent problem-solving skills, raccoons navigate both natural terrains and urban landscapes under the cover of night—making them elusive yet fascinating neighbours in our ecosystems.
+They often exhibit nocturnal foraging techniques that highlight their adaptability with keen senses and excellent problem-solving skills.
+Raccoons navigate both natural terrains and urban landscapes under the cover of night, making them elusive yet fascinating neighbours in our ecosystems.
 However, this proximity comes with challenges; as they invade densely populated areas, they can lead to conflicts with humans over property damage or disease transmission.
 In some regions where they have settled, raccoons compete with native species for food and habitat resources.
 The intricate dance between raccoons and humanity underscores their resilience and the broader implications of wildlife adapting to changing environments worldwide.

-Common Types Or Subspecies, Characteristics And Habitats Of Raccoon
+Common Types Or Subspecies, Characteristics, And Habitats Of Raccoon

-1. The Common Raccoon (Procyon lotor)
+1. The Common Raccoon or North American raccoon (Procyon lotor)

 2. The Crab-eating raccoon (Procyon cancrivorous)

-3. The Cozumel Raccoon (Procyon Pygmaeus)
+3. The Cozumel pygmy raccoon (Procyon Pygmaeus)

-But raccoons have 22 subspecies also and 4 of these subspecies, including
+But raccoons have 22 subspecies also, and 4 of these subspecies, including

 1. The Bahamian raccoon (similar to the Guadeloupe raccoon)